MessagePack-CSharp/MessagePack-CSharp/README.md

 If you want to avoid the upfront dynamic generation cost or you need to run on Xamarin or Unity, you need AOT code generation. `mpc` (MessagePackCompiler) is the code generator of MessagePack for C#. mpc uses [Roslyn](https://github.com/dotnet/roslyn) to analyze source code.

-First of all, mpc requires [.NET Core 3 Runtime](https://dotnet.microsoft.com/download).
+First of all, mpc requires [.NET 6+ Runtime](https://dotnet.microsoft.com/download).
 The easiest way to acquire and run mpc is as a dotnet tool.

 ```
 dotnet tool install --global MessagePack.Generator